patrickett/scripts/README.md

-# scripts
+# Collection of some of my scripts

-Collection of my some scripts
+[aurinstall](/bash/aurinstall) - Speed up installing from aur